 To provide specialized affordable health care, train health workers and conduct research in line with the requirements of the Ministry of health in Uganda.

-Improvement in the total health of the people, within South Eastern Uganda, in order to promote a healthy and productive population
+Improving in the total health of the people of Uganda and beyond in order to promote a healthy and productive population.

 Excellence in health and wellbeing for the people within our region by attaining and maintaining national standards of care through specialized curative preventive, promotional and rehabilitative services